fazle-rabbi-dev/Link-Bridge/README.md

 - 🚪 Logout functionality
 - 🌙 Dark theme feature
 - 📈 Link stats (showing how many times and at what times your links get clicked)
+- 📱 PWA feature: Install the web app on devices for quick access, just like a regular app from an app store.

 ## Screenshots